Tools based on artificial intelligence in education

 Main content

-The use of the language model ChatGPT and similar services has become widespread since the launch of ChatGPT in late 2022.
-Generative artificial intelligence brings many opportunities, but also some challenges.
+The use of text and conversation tools like ChatGPT and similar services has become widespread since the launch of ChatGPT in late 2022.
+Tools based on generative artificial intelligence (AI) bring many opportunities but also some challenges.

 You never know what data the model is trained on